Derived deformation theory of algebraic structures: The tangent Lie algebra of homotopy automorphims

-An explicit model of the homotopy quotient is given by a homotopy version of the well known Borel construction, suitably adapted for simplicial presheaves over cdgas.
+An explicit model of the homotopy quotient is given by a homotopy version of the well known Borel construction, suitably adapted for simplicial presheaves over the opposite category of cdgas.
 In \cite{Jar}, the Borel construction is given by the classifying space of the translation groupoid associated to the action of a sheaf of groups $G$ on a sheaf $X$, that is $EG\times_GX$.
 We adapt this construction to the case of an $\infty$-action.